-Today in the creator spotlight we have Malwin Béla Hürkey, communication design student from Germany who works as a self-employed graphic designer and typographer.
-He also loves onions, what’s up with that?
+Malwin Béla Hürkey is a designer for visual communication, based in Berlin.
+He also loves onions – what’s up with that?
 Read on to find out.

 Tell us about your latest product